Skip to main content

 • Only numeric values accepted

-• Decimals allowed based on step and decimals configuration
+• Decimals allowed based on decimals configuration

 • Non-numeric input rejected